Georgegriff/griffadev/src/posts/building-dynamic-static-sites/building-dynamic-static-sites.md

 **Security** - if you want to hide your token or keep it secure you either have to:
 - Ensure your token only works on your websites domain, but this doesn't stop people using it from outside of a web browser.
-- Add some complex proxy set up where you add the token on the server, requires having a server or proxy configuration.
+- Add some complex proxy set up where you hide the token on a server you manage, requires having a server or proxy configuration.

 **Rate limiting/charges** - most APIs have limits to the number of API calls you can make, or will start charging you for usage:
 - Your website content doesn't scale, each visitor would be using your token to call the external services for every visit.